vonhraban/docs-1/pages/platform.md

 The **M3O** platform will include the following features:

-- **Global service deployment** - Services will run global by default in a multi-cloud system that's fully interconnected
+- **Global service deployment** - Services will run globally by default in a multi-cloud environment

-- **Simplified debugging** - Stats, metrics and logs will be available in an easy and clean way for every service
+- **Auto configuration** - Services will be auto configured with the required registry, message broker, etc

-- **Auto configuration** - Services will be auto configured with the required registry, message broker, etc via environment variables
+- **Simplified debugging** - Stats, logs and tracing will be available in an easy and clean way for every service

 - **Connect from anywhere** - Ability to connect and extend the network beyond the platform.
 Run services locally or in your own cloud.